tnnovak/EDMExporterForRhino/README.md

 6. After all the parts/objects have a texture assigned type **EDMExporterForRhino** in the command line
 7. Select all the model you want to export
 8. After the selection is done a Save Dialog window will appear.
 Select location and EDM filename to export
-9. The EDM file will generated.
+9. The EDM file will be generated.
 Blender will run hidden in the background, export the file and then quit.
-A popup window will display the Blender EDM output so you can check if the export process was successful.
+A popup window will display the Blender output so you can check if the export process was successful.

 ### UV maps are not working in this version.
 Only simple texturing.